Characterizations of categories of commutative C*-subalgebras: Abstract

 \section{Abstract}

-We aim to characterize the category of injective $*$-homomorphisms between commutative C*-subalgebras of a given C*-algebra.
-We reduce this problem to finding a weakly terminal commutative subalgebra, and solve it for various C*-algebras, including all commutative ones and all type I von Neumann algebras.
-This answers a natural generalization of the Mackey--Piron programme: which lattices are those of closed subspaces of Hilbert space?
-We also discuss how the categorification differs from the original question.
+We aim to characterize the category of injective $*$-homomorphisms between commutative C*-subalgebras of a given C*-algebra $A$.
+We reduce this problem to finding a weakly terminal commutative subalgebra of $A$, and solve the latter for various C*-algebras, including all commutative ones and all type I von Neumann algebras.
+This addresses a natural generalization of the Mackey--Piron programme: which lattices are those of closed subspaces of Hilbert space?
+We also discuss the way this categorified generalization differs from the original question.